 - Don’t be worried about going to eat out alone.
 This can seem a bit intimidating for some people, but many of San Francisco’s restaurants have counter seats where you can dig into dinner at the bar.

 - Don’t skimp too much on your accommodation.
-Those travelling alone should base themselves in safe, secure, convenient places.
-Make sure to read reviews and only stay at places that come highly recommended from other travellers, paying particular attention to reviews by other solo travellers if possible.
+Those traveling alone should base themselves in safe, secure, convenient places.
+Make sure to read reviews and only stay at places highly recommended by other travelers, paying particular attention to reviews by other solo travelers if possible.

 - Be careful about drinking too much at night.
-Downtown San Francisco is a vibrant place to have fun after dark, but just go easy on the drink.
-Getting totally wasted is a good way to leave you with less awareness of your surroundings, no idea how to get home, and generally can more easily get you into bad situations.
+Downtown San Francisco is a vibrant place to have fun after dark it’s best to go easy on the drink.
+I’ll be honest, I did ignore my own advice on this point and nothing bad happened.

 - Don’t walk around by yourself at night time.
 It just is not a good idea to wander around by yourself, after dark, in a place – let alone a city – that you do not know at all.
-Unless with others from your hostel, always opt for a taxi or Uber to be on the safe side.
+I did this and was fine, but can’t officially condone it.

 - Travel light.
-It is very annoying to travel with a lot of heavy luggage, especially in a city; you can get hot and sweaty, it’s uncomfortable, and you could even be more of a target with lots of luggage.
-It’s also just not a good look to travel to a city with a huge backpack, and an inconvenience to others on public transport if you happen to use it.
+It is very annoying to travel with a lot of heavy luggage, especially in a city; you can get hot and sweaty, it’s uncomfortable, and you could even be more of a target.

-Is San Francisco safe for solo female travellers?
+San Francisco is absolutely safe for solo female travelers.

-- Make sure your accommodation is safe for solo female travellers.
-You’ll need to research the neighbourhood, make sure the accommodation itself is secure, and read plenty of reviews from other women who have stayed there by themselves.
-It’s better to go over budget in terms of accommodation than it is to pinch pennies.
+- Make sure your accommodation is safe for solo female travelers.
+You’ll need to research the neighborhood, make sure the accommodation itself is secure, and read plenty of reviews from other women who have stayed there by themselves.

 - Don’t just blindly follow maps on your phone.
 Although it is an amazing way to navigate around a new place, Google Maps – for example – tends to take you on “short-cuts” that may lead you down shady side alleys or through a sketchy area, all for the sake of shaving a minute off your journey.

-- Know your emergency numbers; have them on speed-dial, or at least saved with a symbol or number in front of them so that they appear first in your contact list.
-You should also have them written on a piece of paper that is always on your person, just in case something happens to your phone.
+- Know your emergency numbers; have them on speed dial, or at least saved with a symbol or number in front of them so that they appear first in your contact list.

 - Always make sure that somebody knows your whereabouts.
 It is much safer for you if somebody knows where you are, rather than nobody knowing where you are.
 Keep your friends and family back home updated with your itinerary in San Fran and let them know if plans change; consider sharing your plans via email or Google Docs, perhaps.